Energy saving tips in the kitchen

 Request your smart meter

-A smart meter is the best way to monitor how much energy you are consuming in the kitchen.
-Its in-home display shows you what you are using in near real time.
-This will help you to work out how to make energy efficiencies in the kitchen and get your gas and electricity bills under control.
+A smart meter can help you work out how to make energy efficiencies in the kitchen and get your gas and electricity bills under control.